treytomes/rlox/README.md

     - You can also do this to print and assign `b` at the same time: `print b=10`.
     - You cannot similarly cascade the `let` statement at this time.
 - The result of the most recent statement will be stored in the `_` variable.
+- Loops will return the final result of their final iteration.

 ### If Expressions